 What data access rights does PDPL grant?

-- Right to access: data subjects have the right to access their personal data, obtain a copy of it in a clear format, and free of charge.
+- Right to access: data subjects have the right to access their personal data, and obtain a copy of it in a clear format and free of charge.

-- Right to be informed: data subjects have the right to be informed about the collection of their data, of the legal justification for this, and the purposes for which it is being collected.
+- Right to be informed: data subjects have the right to be informed about their data collection, the legal justification for this, and the purposes for which it is being collected.

 - Right to delete: data subjects can request that their personal data be deleted once its purposes have been exhausted.